KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 {{% /task %}}

-{{% notice note %}}
-Both algorithms above (FCFS and SJF) are explained using with non-preemptive/cooperative scheduling.
-{{% /notice %}}

 ## Preemptive scheduling

-With preemptive scheduling the scheduler can **halt** a task running on the processor.
-Let's illustrate this with another example.
-When a new job comes in, the scheduler stops the currently running job and takes the most recently added job.
+Both of the examples for FCFS and SJF have so far been for non-preemptive/cooperative scheduling.
+Tasks have been allowed to run to their full completion.
+Let's now compare this to preemptive scheduling, where the scheduler can **pause** a task running on the processor.
+Note that for the practical example we've been using, nothing much would change with preemptive scheduling: the selected next job would always be the same (either the first one started that hasn't finished yet, or the shortest one remaining).

+As such, let's use a slightly more advanced example:

 {{% figure src="/img/sched/ss_preemt_lcfs.png" title="Preemptive scheduling." %}}

+For preemptive scheduling, there are again several options to determine when to preempt a running task, as here we're no longer waiting for a task to end/yield.
+You could for example switch tasks each x milliseconds/x processor ticks.
+In our example, the scheduler preempts only when a new job comes in: it stops the currently running job and starts the most recently added job.

 In the example above the following actions are taken: